nttcom/terraform-provider-ecl/website/docs/r/mlb_rule_v1.html.markdown

 * `tags` - Tags of the rule (JSON object format)
 * `priority` - Priority of the rule
 * `target_group_id` - ID of the target group that assigned to the rule
+    * If all members of the target group specified in the rule are down:
+        * When `backup_target_group_id` of the rule is set, traffic is routed to it
+        * When `backup_target_group_id` of the rule is not set, traffic is routed to the target groups specified in the policy
+* `backup_target_group_id` - ID of the backup target group that assigned to the rule
+    * If all members of the target group specified in the rule are down, traffic is routed to the backup target group specified in the rule
+    * If all members of the backup target group specified in the rule are down, traffic is routed to the target groups specified in the policy
 * `policy_id` - ID of the policy which the rule belongs to
 * `load_balancer_id` - ID of the load balancer which the rule belongs to
 * `tenant_id` - ID of the owner tenant of the rule